-While there is no limit as to the number of credit hours a student may transfer into Brunswick Community College, transfer or advanced credit can only be used to complete 3/4 of the credit hours in program of study for graduation purposes (proficiency examination credit is limited to 1/4 of the credit hours required in the program).
-Further, transfer and advanced credit can be used to fulfill BCC graduation requirements, but will not transfer to another institution as BCC coursework (the determination as to the transferability of this same coursework is the sole decision of the other institution, which must be provided with official copies of the same transcripts and score reports provided to BCC).
+While there is no limit as to the number of credit hours a student may transfer into Brunswick Community College, transfer or advanced credit can only be used to complete 3/4 of the credit hours in program of study for graduation purposes.
+Proficiency examination credit is limited to 1/4 of the credit hours required in the program.
+Further, transfer and advanced credit can be used to fulfill BCC graduation requirements, but will not transfer to another institution as BCC coursework.
+The determination as to the transferability of transfer coursework is the sole decision of the other institution.
 Transfer and advanced credit do not award quality points for GPA purposes.